 Sicamous is well known for offering some of the best trail riding and alpine sledding areas in Western Canada. ’Variety’ is the best description for the four sledding areas that you can choose from when sledding in the Sicamous area.
 We have groomed trails that cater to families and novice sledders or steep terrain and deep powder for the more experienced rider.

 The trails to our riding areas are approximately 25kms and are groomed and well marked.
-After the chalets, the areas are uncontrolled and unmarked.
+After the cabins, the areas are uncontrolled and unmarked.

 The sledding season starts about the first of December and ends around mid April.
 For the most avid sledders, sledding can start in November, continue through the May Long Weekend and there are even rumors of sledders on the snow covered hills in July.